Once your SMSF has been established you will be able to transfer your existing super benefits to your new SMSF. The process to do this is as follows:

 There is no issue with your SMSF having this status.
 This status means that your SMSF is a Registered Regulated SMSF that can accept Rollovers and Contributions.

 Some Superfunds or your Employer may request that you provide a Notice of Compliance before rolling over or contributing to your SMSF.
 Please note that several days after registration, your SMSF will appear on Super Fund Lookup as 'Registered’.
 A few days later, the Notice (Letter) of compliance will issue and change your SMSF’s status to 'Complying'.
 You will still be able to Rollover your Super Benefit or contribute to the SMSF without a Notice of Compliance.
 If your Existing Superfund advises that a "Notice (Letter) of Compliance is required to Rollover your Super, you must advise them that this is not the case.
 In the event they continue to refuse to Rollover your Super a complaint must be lodged in accordance with your Existing Superfunds Financial Services Guide (FSG) or directly to the Australian Financial Complaints Authority on 1800 931 678 or www.afca.org.au.

 My existing Superfund is asking for my SMSF Trust Deed.
 Where can I find this?

 In some cases your existing Superfund will request that you provide them with a copy of your SMSF Trust Deed or extracts of that Deed.
-The SMSF Trust Deed was included in the original documentation mailed to you to establish your SMSF and was retained by you.
+The SMSF Trust Deed was included in the original documentation provided to you to establish your SMSF and was retained by you.
 You will need to locate this Trust Deed if requested by your Existing Superfund as only you hold the original Trust Deed.
 ESUPERFUND does not hold your original Trust Deed or a copy of the Trust Deed.

 My existing Superfund is asking for additional information about my SMSF.
 What should I send them?